odoo/documentation/content/applications/general/voip/axivox.rst

 ============

 Odoo VoIP can be set up to work together with `Axivox <https://www.axivox.com/>`_.
-In that case, an :doc:`Asterisk server <asterisk>` is not necessary as the infrastructure is hosted and managed by Axivox.
+In that case, an Asterisk server is not necessary as the infrastructure, as it is hosted and managed by Axivox.

 To use this service, `contact Axivox <https://www.axivox.com/contact/>`_ to open an account.
 Before doing so, verify that Axivox covers your area and the areas you wish to call.